Joeycooky/DataScience-portfolio/README.md

 - ### Machine Learning

-	- [Predicting BWM car prices](/attached link): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
-Identified the best price that a client can sell their house utilizing machine learning.
+	- [Predicting BWM car prices](/attached link): A model to predict the value of a given BMW car in the UK market using various statistical analysis tools.
+Identified the reasonable price that a client can sell their car or buyer who are looking for estimated price utilizing machine learning.

 	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib,